This is part 2 of WHAT IS ELECTRICITY. Loading...

 look silvery

-because their internal electricity "shorts out" the light waves, causing
+because their internal electricity "shorts out" the electric part of the

-"electricity" is about the only thing that IS visible.
+So, rather than being invisible, "electricity" is about the only thing

 Common uses of the word: